FerryRain/Hand_Exlporation/README.md

 ![Exploration Demo 2](Results/gif/stage6.gif)

 This repository provides a **single-GPIS Isaac Lab testbed** for our paper
-**“Autonomous Exploration for Shape Reconstruction and Measurement via Informative Contact-Guided Planning (AMMH)”**.
+**“Autonomous Exploration for Shape Reconstruction and Measurement via Informative Contact-Guided Planning (AESRM)”**.

 It implements a simplified version of the AMMH framework in simulation, focusing on **tactile exploration** and **surface reconstruction** with a **simple contact points**, and is mainly intended for testing and debugging the GPIS-based exploration pipeline.